gizmoSerge/Grid-Dynamics-Bot/README.md

-# Grid Dynamics Entry Test Bot
+# Grid Dynamics Test Bot

 This repository contains scripts designed to automate solving the entry test used by Grid Dynamics.
 The main goal of the app is to capture the on-screen question, send it to an AI model for analysis, and automatically select the correct answer.
 The process involves taking a screenshot of the test interface, using OCR to detect text, and clicking on the detected answer.